 Note that this is used to represent the color scheme so the content is negligible.
 Body background: #F5CeFF; header background: #9B3417; body text color: #90423C; and header text color: #F7D0BB.

+As this topic was a subject on much discussion and critique, please see the A/B Testing section for notes on the color scheme.
+It has been revised.